DeepaliHanvate/ai-ecommerce-customer-intelligence-dashboard/README.md

 ---

 ## 🚀 How to Use
-1. Download project files
+1. Download the repository files
-2. Open `.pbix` in Power BI
+2. Open the `.pbix` file using Power BI Desktop
-3. Explore dashboard
+3. Interact with the dashboard to explore insights

 ---

 ## 👩‍💻 Author
-Deepali Hanvate
+Deepali P Hanvate